 Interact with the network

-Every action that puts data on the blockchain, or gets data from it, is an interaction with the blockchain network.
+Every action that inserts data into the blockchain, or alternatively extracts data from the blockchain is considered an interaction within the blockchain network.

-Exchanges interact heavily with the network, e.g. by transferring tokens for their customers.
-We highly recommend exchanges to set up a node to interact with the network reliably.
+Exchanges interact heavily with the network.
+For example, by transferring tokens for their customers.
+It is highly recommended to utilise exchanges to set up a node in order to interact with the network reliably.

-Delegates interact with the network by forging new blocks and adding them to the blockchain.
-A delegate is also typically a node operator.
+Delegates also interact with the network by forging new blocks and adding them to the blockchain.
+A delegate is also typically known as a node operator.

-Applications interact through the API with the network.
-For convenience, applications would use wrappers like @liskHQ/lisk-api-client.
+Applications interact with the network through the API.
+For convenience, applications may use wrappers such as @liskHQ/lisk-api-client.

-LSK Token Holders mostly interact with the network through Graphical User Interfaces such as wallet applications like Lisk Hub or Lisk Mobile.
+LSK Token Holders mostly interact with the network through Graphical User Interfaces such as wallet applications such as Lisk Desktop or Lisk Mobile.

-The following tools are suited for interacting with the Mainnet and Testnet of Lisk.
+The following tools are suited for network interaction with both the Lisk Mainnet and Testnet.

-They can also be used to interact with other blockchain applications that have been developed using the Lisk SDK.
-Mind, that you might need to customize the tools, to fully work with these applications.
+In addition, they can also be used to interact with other blockchain applications that have been developed using the Lisk SDK.
+However, in this case it may be necesssary to customize the tools in order to function correctly with these other applications.

-You can choose from up to 5 ways to interact with an existing network based on what is most convenient for your needs:
+It is possible to choose up to 5 different methods to interact with an existing network, based on the most convenient and appropriate requirements as described below: